tpascarella/sr50/docs/investing/financial-capital.md

 *Capital*, the term, is defined as the portion of financial resources you are able to invest.
 Different asset classes have different capital requirements in order to get started.

+*Managing money* is only part of the equation, you need to *actually have money* to manage in order to make a massive impact.

 ## Comparing Asset Classes By Capital / Time / Effort Requirements

 <APITable>